Find out what you need to do from starting a case to getting a hearing date in the High Court.

 - An interpleader order.

-- Applications re: lodgement, investment, or payment out of court funds where there is no pending proceeding and no other procedure prescribed.
+- Applications concerning the lodgement, investment, or payment out of funds in court, where there is no pending proceeding and no other procedure is prescribed.

 - Any other proceeding in which procedure by special summons is required or authorised by the Rules of the Superior Courts.

-- Any other proceeding required or authorised by statute to be brought in a summary manner and for which no other procedure is prescribed (e.g. certain Succession Act, 1965 claims).
+- Any proceeding required or authorised by statute to be brought in a summary manner for which no other procedure is prescribed by the Rules of the Superior Courts (e.g., claims under certain sections of the Succession Act, 1965).

 - Such other matters as the court may think fit to dispose of by special summons.